Mühlwald

-Mühlwald ([ˈmyːlvalt]; Selva dei Molini [ˈselva dei moˈliːni]) is a comune (municipality) in South Tyrol, a province in northern Italy, located about 60 km northeast of Bolzano, on the border with Austria.
+Mühlwald ([ˈmyːlvalt]; Selva dei Molini [ˈselva dei moˈliːni]) is a comune (municipality) and a village in South Tyrol, a province in northern Italy, located about 60 km northeast of Bolzano, on the border with Austria.

 Geography

 As of 31 December 2015, it had a population of 1,442 and an area of 104.7 km2.

-The municipality of Mühlwald contains the frazioni of (subdivisions, mainly villages and hamlets) Außermühlwald and Lappach (Lappago).
+The municipality contains the frazioni of (subdivisions, mainly villages and hamlets) Außermühlwald and Lappach (Lappago).

 Mühlwald borders the following municipalities: Sand in Taufers, Kiens, Pfalzen, Finkenberg (Austria), Gais, Terenten, Pfitsch, Ahrntal, and Vintl.

 History

 Coat-of-arms

 The emblem represents four fir-trees, touching the edge at the top and a water wheel on the bottom, all on a silver background.
 The trees symbolize the forest and the wheel the mill depicting the name of the place.
 The emblem was adopted in 1967.

 Society

 Linguistic distribution

-According to the 2001 census, 98.90% of the population speak German, 0.90% Italian and 0.21% Ladin as first language.
+According to the 2024 census, 99.10% of the population speak German, 0.75% Italian and 0.15% Ladin as first language.